ElisaBreeze/OpenWeatherAppDACD/README.md

 ## Usage Instructions
 This program uses the java version 17.
 To run the code properly, you must insert your apikey and the path to the Data Base through arguments in the Main class.
 With this, the only thing left to do is to run the program and see how the weather data is saved in the Data Base for each island.
 If there has been a change, or a new day has been added to the forecast, it will update the Data Base and insert the new data.
 If there haven't been any changes, the Data Base will stay the same.
-It is important to know that this programm is designed to run the task every 6 hours during 5 days, storing the data in the Data Base.
+It is important to know that this program is designed to run the task every 6 hours during 5 days, storing the data in the Data Base.
 Once the 5 days are over, it will cancel the task automatically.